OI-wiki/i18n/docs/ds/divide-combine.md

 int n, m, a[N], st1[N], st2[N], tp1, tp2, rt;
 int L[N], R[N], M[N], id[N], cnt, typ[N], bin[20], st[N], tp;
-//本篇代码原题应为 CERC2017 Intrinsic Interval
+// The code of primitive problem is written for CERC2017 Intrinsic Interval
-// a数组即为原题中对应的排列
-// st1和st2分别两个单调栈，tp1、tp2为对应的栈顶，rt为析合树的根
-// L、R数组表示该析合树节点的左右端点，M数组的作用在析合树构造时有提到
-// id存储的是排列中某一位置对应的节点编号，typ用于标记析点还是合点
-// st为存储析合树节点编号的栈，tp为其栈顶
+// The a array is the corresponding permutation in the primitive problem
+// st1 and st2 are two monotonic stacks respectively, tp1 and tp2 are the corresponding stack tops, and rt is the root of the divide-combine tree
+// The L and R arrays represent the left and right end points of the divide-combine node.
+The role of the M array is mentioned in the construction of the divide-combine tree
+// stores the node number corresponding to a certain position in the permutation, typ is used to mark the divide node or the combine node
-struct RMQ {  // 预处理 RMQ（Max & Min）
-  int lg[N], mn[N][17], mx[N][17];
+// st is the stack storing the node number of the divide-combine tree, and tp is the top of the stack struct RMQ {  // pre-process RMQ（Max & Min） int lg[N], mn[N][17], mx[N][17];
   void chkmn(int& x, int y) {
     if (x > y) x = y;